 The airline’s most frequent Concierge Key and Executive Platinum travelers are treated to their choice of snack (even a premium meal) and alcoholic drink if seated in economy.
 The same goes for regional jets, which is often a proactive offer of flight attendants.
 First class fliers are now offered a mix of high-brow designed by Chef Julian Barsotti like filet mignon and lobster mac and cheese or veggie bowls with quinoa or lentils.
 The best part of American domestic first class is that travelers can pre-select their meals (up until 24 hours of departure).
 American is the first of the domestic carriers to offer such a proposition.

 There are fewer unique brand partnerships than what Delta and United offer, but frequent fliers do appreciate the oft flexibility of flight attendants to provide a snack from economy if first class meals are not of interest.
 Another plus for domestic premium cabin passengers is that American offers a special tray-meal service on flights too short for a full meal.
-Most airlines say that flights under 900-1,000 miles are too short for first class meals, but American (like Alaska) is quite generous in that it offers a rather upscale choice (comparatively speaking) between cheese or antipasti plates for customers in place of a snack basket with chips and popcorn.

 When you cross the pond, American offers a rather basic service in economy.
 Whereas Delta offers bottled water and amenity kits in economy, American goes bare bones with a standard meal service.
 At least, wine and beer are free.